ontolex/frequency-attestation-corpus-information/index.md

 ## Attestations and Citations

+While frequency information is used to provide quantitative information about a lexical item, attestations and citations are used to provide qualitative information about the occurrence of a lexical item in a corpus or other linguistic data.
+This section introduces mechanisms for representing attestations and citations in the OntoLex-FrAC model.

 <section id="attestation">

 ## Attestations

-Attestations constitute a special form of citation that provide evidence for the existence of a certain lexical phenomena; they can elucidate meaning or illustrate various linguistic features.
+Attestations represent a reference to a specific occurrence of a lexical item in a corpus or other linguistic data.
+They are used to provide evidence for the existence of a particular lexical phenomenon, such as a word, phrase, or grammatical structure, in a specific context.
+Attestations can help elucidate meaning, illustrate various linguistic features, and provide examples of usage.

-In scholarly dictionaries, attestations are a representative selection from the occurrences of a headword in a textual corpus.
-These citations often consist of a quotation accompanied by a reference to the source.
-The quoted text usually contains the occurrence of the headword.

 <div class="entity">